 After a busy first morning diving into the culture of Malaysia, now it’s time to plunge into something a little bit different!
 Famed for its rooftop infinity pools, one of the best things to do in Kuala Lumpur in 3 days is to factor in some sky-high downtime.

-If you’re staying in a Kuala Lumpur hotel or Airbnb with its own pool, you can just head back there for a couple of hours.
-If not, then you can contact a hotel close to your own accommodation and enquire about a day pass to access the pool.
+If you’re staying in a hotel with a pool, you can just head back there for a couple of hours.
+If not, then you can contact a hotel close to your accommodation and enquire about a day pass to access the pool.

 Some accommodations have deals whereby they can send their guests to sister hotels so I recommend checking with your own hotel reception.